martinfelis/blendalot/doc/design.md

 * **Root node** The output node is also called the root node of the graph.
 * **Leaf nodes** These are the nodes that have no inputs.
 In the example these are the nodes AnimationA and AnimationB.
-* **Parent and child node** For two nodes A and B where B is the node that is connected to the Animation Data output socket of A is called the parent node.
-The output socket has no parent and in the example above The Blend2 node is the parent of both AnimationA and TimeScale.
+* **Parent and child node** For two nodes A and B where B is the node that is connected to the Animation Data output port of A is called the parent node.
+The output port has no parent and in the example above The Blend2 node is the parent of both AnimationA and TimeScale.
 Conversely, AnimationA and TimeScale are child nodes of the Blend2 node.

 ## Blend Tree Evaluation Process

 ### Description

-Evaluation of a node happens in multiple phases:
+Evaluation of the Blend Tree happens in multiple phases to ensure we have syncing dependent timing information available before performing the actual evaluation.
+Essentially the Blend Tree has to call the following function on all nodes:

 1. ActivateInputs(): right to left (i.e. from the root node via depth first to the leave nodes)
 2. CalculateSyncTracks(): left to right (leave nodes to root node)
 3. UpdateTime(): right to left
 4. Evaluate(): left to right

-One question here is how to transport the actual data from one node to another.
-There are essentially two options:
+To simplify implementation of nodes we enforce the following rule: all nodes only operate on data they own and any other data (e.g. inputs and outputs) are specified via arguments.
+This keeps the nodes dumb and pushes bookkeeping of data that is only needed during evaluation to the Blend Tree.

 ### Blend Tree Evaluation